 '''

+VAR str: STRING(10);

+corresponds to a C structure

-33 struct {
+struct {

-34 int length;
+int length;

-35 char str [10];
+char str [10];

-36 };
+};

 '''

-37 Owhere length contains the actual length of STRING.
+Most numeric data types have counterparts across languages, but again the layout should be understood, and only those types that match the languages should be used.
+For example, in some implementations of C++ a

+PACKED -128..127

-- 38 Most numeric data types have counterparts across languages, but again the layout should be - 39 understood, and only those types that match the languages should be used.
-For example, in some - 40 implementations of C++ a - 41 signed char - 42 would match a Fortran - 43 INTEGER1 - 44 and would match a Pascal - 45 PACKED -128..127 - these can be implementation-defined and should be verified. - 47 6.x.4 Applicable language characteristics - 48 The vulnerability is applicable to languages with the following characteristics: - All high level programming languages and low level programming languages are susceptible to this vulnerability when used in a multi-language development environment. - 52 6.x.5 Avoiding the vulnerability or mitigating its effects - 53 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - Understand the calling convenes of all languages used. - Understand the data layout of all data types used. - Understand the return conventions of all languages used. - Ensure that the language in which error check occurs is the one that handles the error. - Avoid using uppercase letters in identifiers. - Avoid using the underscore () and dollar sign (\$) as the first character in identifiers. - Avoid using long identifier names. - 62 6.x.6 Implications for standardization - 63 In future standardization activities, the following items should be considered: - Standards committees should consider developing guides for inter-language calling with languages most often used with their programming language. - 66
+Tthese correspondences can be implementation-defined and should be verified.

+6.x.4 Applicable language characteristics

+The vulnerability is applicable to languages with the following characteristics:

+All high level programming languages and low level programming languages are susceptible to this vulnerability when used in a multi-language development environment.

+6.x.5 Avoiding the vulnerability or mitigating its effects

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

+- Use the inter-language methods and syntax specified by the applicable language standard(s).
+For example, Fortran and Ada specify how to call C. - Understand the calling convenes of all languages used. - Understand the data layout of all data types used. - Understand the return conventions of all languages used. - Ensure that the language in which error check occurs is the one that handles the error. - Avoid using uppercase letters in identifiers. - Avoid using the underscore ( ) and dollar sign (\$) as the first character in identifiers. - Avoid using long identifier names.

+6.x.6 Implications for standardization

+In future standardization activities, the following items should be considered:

+• Standards committees should consider developing guides for inter-language calling with languages most often used with their programming language.

+Formatted: List Paragraph, Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"

+Formatted: Bullets and Numbering